kamijoseph/kamijoseph/README.md

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=kamijoseph&layout=compact&theme=radical)

 ## Word
-> "The question of whether a computer can think is no more interesting than the question of whether a submarine can swim."
+> "the question of whether a computer can think is no more interesting than the question of whether a submarine can swim."
-— Edsger W. Dijkstra
+— edsger w. dijkstra

 ## Fun Zone
 ![Jokes](https://readme-jokes.vercel.app/api)